marckassay/sots/README.md

 * `subscribe(next?: (value: TimeEmission) => void, error?: (error: any) => void, complete?: () => void): Subscription`
 In order to make observations of sots' emissions, this is needed to be called.
 See 'Explanation of Basic Usage' section on how this is called with value for its `next` parameter.

-* `subscribe(observer: Observer<TimeEmission>): Subscription`
+* `subscribe(observer: PartialObserver<TimeEmission>): Subscription`
 Used when a sequence will be needed to reset.
-The `observer` parameter must have the same shape as `Observer<TimeEmission>`.
+The `observer` parameter must have the same shape as `PartialObserver<TimeEmission>`.
 See example-3 on how this is used.

 ## Explanation of Basic Usage
 First, create an instance of Sequencer.
 Here it is given a period of 1 second, which will program it to emit every second: